Excerpt from the Ontario Government’s ‘Newsroom’

 The fine was imposed by Justice of the Peace M. Ross Hendriks.
 In addition to the fine, the court also imposed a 25-per-cent victim fine surcharge on the total, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-United Hoist Equipment Ltd. was guilty of violating Construction Regulations 213/91, section 95 (1)
+United Hoist Equipment Ltd. was guilty of of a contravention of the Ontario ‘Construction’ regulation 213/91, section 95 (1) which states,

 “Every replacement part for a vehicle, machine, tool or equipment shall have at least the same safety factor as the part it is replacing.”